UofM-Green-Compute/flecs-in-docker/docs/getting-to-grips-with-git.md

 * `git clone` *some-remote-source*

+This clones the remote repository.
+The common way of doing this is the following git@ line which uses ssh to do the cloning

     git clone git@github.com:UofM-Green-Compute/flecs-in-docker.git

 # Making Changes
 ## Stage changes that you want to capture

 * `git add` *some* *list* *of* *filenames*

+Example usage:

     git add somefile.cpp
     git add main.cpp